 When do we collect information?

-We collect information from you when you subscribe to a newsletter, respond to a survey, fill out a form or enter information on our site.
+We collect information from you when you register on our site, subscribe to a newsletter, fill out a form, Use Live Chat or enter information on our site.

 How do we use your information?